Zoo Miami at a Glance

 Tours and Amenities

-Zoo Miami is developing the third phase of the master plan – Florida: Mission Everglades.
-This new zoo geographical region will be situated on five acres and will offer the animals, flora and fauna associated with Florida’s natural habitat.
-Possible animals include black bears, panthers, wading birds, bald eagles, alligators, and crocodiles.
+Zoo Miami recently opened the third phase of the master plan – Florida: Mission Everglades.
+This new zoo geographical region situated on five acres showcases the animals, flora and fauna associated with Florida’s natural habitat.
+Animals include black bears, panthers, wading birds, bald eagles, alligators, and crocodiles.